martinszeltins/docker-cypress-gui/README.md

 It is important to give Docker permissions to access X11 using `$ xhost +local:docker` before running Cypress.

 Run the tests using `bin/test` CLI command.
 See `bin/test --help` for options.

+[info] When running Cypress GUI for the first time, it will ask you to select the project.
+Select e2e/cypress directory.